 - The SwiftFinder costs around $10-15 and has no monthly fees, making it the cheapest Bluetooth tracker worth considering

-- Bluetooth range reaches about 130 feet in ideal conditions, but walls and interference cut that to 40-60 feet indoors
+- Bluetooth range is advertised around 130 feet in ideal conditions, but walls and interference cut into any open-air claim

 - Two-way finding lets you ring the tag from your phone or ring your phone from the tag, even on silent mode